Mardi Himal helicopter tour from Pokhara

 Not included

-• Personal expenses and souvenirs
+• Personal expenses

-• Tips for the crew (optional)
+• Tips for the pilot and crew

 On the day.